ZandroDadullaJr/zandrodadullajr.github.io/_posts/2025-05-25-thm-neighbour.md

   path: https://tryhackme-images.s3.amazonaws.com/room-icons/5e9c5d0148cf664325c8a075-1737130517336
   alt: Neighbour room logo
 ---
-## Introduction

 Room: [Neighbour](https://tryhackme.com/room/neighbour)<br>
 Author: [cmnatic](https://tryhackme.com/p/cmnatic)<br>
 Difficulty: <span style="color: #03b303"> **Easy** </span>

-In this challenge we will be exploiting the **IDOR** or the **Insecure Direct Object Reference** vulnerability.
+In this challenge we will be exploiting **IDOR** or the **Insecure Direct Object Reference** vulnerability.
 IDOR allows the attacker to bypass authorization mechanisms to access information/resources directly by manipulating the value of a parameter used to point to that resource/object.

 ## Information Gathering / Initial Access